bagl/clojure.dumb-routing/README.md

   (fn [_] {:status 404 :headers {} :body "nothing here"}))

 (def app
-  (basic-handler routes not-found))
+  (dumb-handler routes not-found))

 (def server
   (run-server #'app {:port 8080}))
 ```

-`basic-handler` takes a vector of routes and optionally a default handler that
+`dumb-handler` takes a vector of routes and optionally a default handler that
 will be called when no route matches.

 Route is a vector of `[uri-regexp to-be-handler]`.
 When uri-regexp matches any